 Atlanta Spring Festival

-With spring just around the corner, Atlanta’s festival season is slowly approaching!
+With spring finally here, Atlanta’s festival season is underway!
 Home to some of the Southeast’s largest festivals, the metro Atlanta area offers something that appeals to nearly everyone’s tastes each weekend.
 From street markets and food festivals to concerts and art shows, residents around Atlanta have a variety of events to attend throughout the season.
 Here is our list of the city’s can’t-miss springtime festivals:

 Atlanta Dogwood Festival